 Dorie Greenspan's Raspberry and Meyer Lemon Squares

-Description: These are not your typical lemon bars.
-The bold tart lemon flavor is beautifully complimented by the sweet taste of the raspberries.
+Description: These bold raspberry lemon bars are not your typical treat.
+The tart lemon flavor is beautifully complimented by the sweet raspberries.
 You will never go back to your store-bought lemon bars again- we promise.
 Click here to watch the video.
 Adapted from BAKING CHEZ MOI, (c) 2014 by Dorie Greenspan.
 Reproduced by permission of Houghton Mifflin Harcourt.
 All rights reserved.

-These are not your typical lemon bars.
-The bold tart lemon flavor is beautifully complimented by the sweet taste of the raspberries.
+These bold raspberry lemon bars are not your typical treat.
+The tart lemon flavor is beautifully complimented by the sweet raspberries.
 You will never go back to your store-bought lemon bars again- we promise.
 Click here to watch the video.

 Adapted from BAKING CHEZ MOI, (c) 2014 by Dorie Greenspan.
 Reproduced by permission of Houghton Mifflin Harcourt.
 All rights reserved.